donvi-bz/JakesRTP/README.md

     * default: false
 * jakesrtp.noCooldown
     * description: Allows the user to ignore the cool-down timer
     * default: op
+* jakesrtp.nowarmup
+    * description: Allows the user to ignore the warm-up timer
+    * default: op
 * jakesrtp.others
     * description: Allows the use of "/rtp" on other players